 The New York Institute of Technology College of Osteopathic Medicine's commitment to education and its students does not end at graduation.
-In January 1995, the college formed an educational consortium, NYCOMEC, for the purpose of ensuring quality osteopathic postdoctoral education.
+In January 1995, the college formed an educational consortium, NYCOMEC, with its affiliated institutions for the purpose of ensuring quality osteopathic postdoctoral education.
 NYCOMEC created a collaborative relationship among both campuses of NYITCOM and many other member institutions throughout Arkansas, New Jersey, and New York for the purpose of developing and enhancing residencies and fellowships.
-A particular emphasis is placed on supporting these programs through osteopathic education.
+A particular emphasis is placed on supporting these programs with osteopathic education.

-The osteopathic profession is currently undergoing a transition in graduate medical education.
-By 2020, the American Osteopathic Association (AOA) has chosen to cease approval of graduate medical education programs and have all accreditation done by the Accreditation Council for Graduate Medical Education (ACGME).
+Since the implementation of the Single Accreditation System (SAS), programs previously accredited by the AOA have now transitioned to accreditation by the Accreditation Council for Graduate Medical Education (ACGME).
 The ACGME has developed a special approval process to recognize those residencies and fellowships that incorporate osteopathic principles and practice within their specialty education.

-NYCOMEC is accredited to sponsor AOA-approved programs until the transition is complete.
-NYCOMEC has also obtained ACGME accreditation to sponsor ACGME programs and has sponsored several such events.
-The faculty and trainees in NYCOMEC institutions enjoy access to a wide array of supplemental educational resources including lectures, webinars, and online videos.
-Osteopathic workshops and research opportunities are provided throughout the year.
+NYCOMEC has obtained ACGME accreditation to sponsor ACGME programs and has begun sponsoring several.
+The faculty and trainees in NYCOMEC institutions enjoy access to a wide array of supplemental educational resources including lectures, webinars and online videos.
+Osteopathic workshops and research opportunities are also provided throughout the year.
 Meetings and special events enable faculty and trainees to collaborate with colleagues from other institutions and specialties.

-For more information, visit NYCOMEC's website >
+For more information, visit NYCOMEC's website